 Light Painting No. 4

-Besides the excavator, the guys from the club have some other nice things on the premises, like the fine green crocodile locomotive.
+Besides Light Painting Excavator 1452, the guys from the club have some other nice things on the premises, like the fine green crocodile locomotive.
 Matti had warmed up again and got into the cab of the locomotive.
 Looks very professional, doesn’t it?
-That could be because in real life, good Matti could probably actually move the thing from the spot.
+That could be because, in real life, good Matti could probably actually move the thing from the spot.
 In any case, he succeeds with Berlin subway vehicles.

 Our second model Marlene had also arrived at our adventure playground in the meantime and courageously stood on the tracks.

-We placed 2 red lamps in the driver’s platform, then I lit up Marlene and Matti.
+We placed 2 red lamps on the driver’s platform, then I lit up Marlene and Matti.
 Then I lit up the locomotive in the picture.